dnusca/the-events-calendar-shortcode/readme.txt

 == Upgrade Notice ==

+= 1.7 =
+* Adds structured data to the shortcode output (great for SEO and people finding your events)

 = 1.6.1 =
 * Added ecs-featured-event class if event is featured
 * Internal changes to filtering by one or more categories